Skip to Content

 • “Stop” could help save his life around busy roads or parking lots

-• “Leave” could be that saving grace which keeps you from spending the night in the ER
+• “Leave” could be that saving grace that keeps you from spending the night in the ER

 See also: Husky Trekking with Spruce Island Husky